-The majority of Higher Education Institutions in the Republic of Ireland (ROI) will require students to have a GCSE in a modern foreign language in addition to any specific A level subject requirement associated with the degree course.
+Universities and Colleges in the Republic of Ireland (ROI) will require students to have a GCSE in a modern foreign language in addition to any specific A level subject requirement associated with the degree course.
 It is therefore strongly recommended that students take a minimum of one modern language subject at GCSE.